Ubuntu Server Tutorials

 mv /etc/openvpn/easy-rsa/keys /etc/openvpn/

-ln -s /etc/opevpn/keys keys
+ln -s /etc/opevpn/keys

 Server configuration